DiffMI: Breaking Face Recognition Privacy via Diffusion-Driven Training-Free Model Inversion: Experimental Settings

-Following the objectives in \cref{threatmodel}, we conducted a user study with ten participants\footnote{\textit{Ethical Statement:} No personal data was collected.
-All identities and images were sourced from public datasets (LFW and CelebA) or generated by our method, ensuring no privacy concerns.} tasked to: \one judge whether a reconstructed image depicts the same individual as the target (a straightforward matching task relevant to identity authentication); and \two identify the target individual from a candidate pool based on the reconstruction (mimicking witness identification in forensic scenarios).
+\textbf{D. User Study.} Following the objectives in \cref{threatmodel}, we conducted a user study with ten participants tasked to: \one judge whether a reconstructed image depicts the same individual as the target (a straightforward matching task relevant to identity authentication); and \two identify the target individual from a candidate pool based on the reconstruction (mimicking witness identification in forensic scenarios).
 Each session comprised 60 images/identities from LFW and CelebA-HQ (MAP$^2$V evaluated with only 30).
 To increase difficulty, distractors were chosen with embedding similarity $\approx 80\% \times \tau_F$ (see \cref{fig_questionnaire}), making them visually ambiguous.